schneems/kraken/README.md

 ## Version

-As we release many stable versions for testing, and we price by incremental implementation, the only rule for the versions is: `Year.Month.Day.PublishId`
+As we release many stable versions for testing, and we price by incremental implementation, the only rule for the versions is: `Year.Month.Day`

 # Contributing